 So there you have it.
 From the tip of your toes to the top of your head, you have some great ideas to get you started – or rather, get you to sleep.
 Sweet dreams!

 PS – Looking to take a power nap rather than a full eight hours?
-Check out our guide here.
+Check out our guide to power napping here.

 Ready to learn more about your sleep patterns?
 Start tracking with the free Sleep Cycle app today.